-“The high contrast iridescent colour combinations are these days reserved almost solely for those seeking to recreate a ‘retro’ look – it can come across as gimmicky.
-Today, mohair is much more likely to be seen in the runway shows of international super brands in solid block colours or black and navy.”
+“The high contrast iridescent color combinations are these days reserved almost solely for those seeking to recreate a ‘retro’ look – it can come across as gimmicky.
+Today, mohair is much more likely to be seen in the runway shows of international super brands in solid block colors or black and navy.”
 When in doubt, do what Michael Caine does.

 Prolonged wear in hot weather, or on a plane or in a car doesn’t leave a man looking as if he’s slept overnight under a hedge.
 These same properties make it work as business suiting, but its fineness make it less suited to a casual suit.

 That’s why it’s also the go-to fabric for cocktail attire, says tailor Susannah Hall.
 “We often use a mohair/wool mix when advising clients about the best fabric for dinner suits – it is such a crisp, matte cloth that makes up so beautifully.
 If you are looking for a James Bond-style dinner suit, choose mohair.”=